 There are 70 hangars on the airfield with about 110 fixed wing and 15 rotary wing aircraft based on the airfield.

-It is the home of Tauranga Aero, Gliding and Microlight Clubs, Bay Flight International, Gyrate NZ, Tauranga Tandem Skydive, Sunair Aviation, Oceania Helicopters (Tauranga) and Classic Flyers where you can tour the aviation museum, have a flight in a classic aircraft and enjoy great food and beverage.
+It is the home of Tauranga Aero, Gliding and Microlight Clubs, Bay Flight International, Gyrate NZ, Tauranga Tandem Skydive, Sunair Aviation, Oceania Helicopters (Tauranga) and Classic Flyers where you can tour the aviation museum, have a flight in a classic aircraft and enjoy great food and beverages.